KDE/futuresql/README.md

 // A data structure that represents data from the "test" table struct HelloWorld {
-    using ColumnTypes = std::tuple<int, QString>;
+    // Types that the database columns can be converted to.
+The types must be convertible from QVariant. using ColumnTypes = std::tuple<int, QString>;

     // This function get's a row from the database as a tuple, and puts it into the HelloWorld structs.